AusterweilLab/AusterweilLab.github.io/_posts/news/2018-6-2-minigolf.md

 ---
 title: 'The lab bids Sean Chang farewell with a minigolf party!'
 excerpt: 'The lab bids Sean Chang farewell with a minigolf party!'
-tags: students, members, party
+tags: [students, members, party]
 layout: post
 category: news
-assets: /projects/assets/minigolf
+assets: /news/assets/2018-minigolf
 ---

 To mark the end of another successful semester, the